-Tuition is $485 per unit with a total program cost of $16,490 (textbooks and other fees below not included).
+Tuition is $485 per unit with a total program cost of $19,040 (textbooks and other fees below not included).
 Students will pay their tuition per class, not all at once.
-In general, the costs that should be considered for the MABC program at TMU are as follows:
+The costs students may incur during the program, whether standard or conditional, are as follows:

 ~$1,500 for books and materials (including required Logos Bible software program & Journal of Biblical Counseling subscription & archive)

 $250 initial deposit for enrollment (not an extra fee, but a down payment of tuition to start classes) is required upon admission before your new student account can be finalized (for more information, see Upon Acceptance on our Admissions page.

 $20 parking permit per semester only for students intending to use a car on-campus (summer students living on campus should purchase the Short Term Permit, not the Annual permit)

 $495 per week per person for meals and housing for traveling distance students and their families during summer semesters

 $250 supervision fee for BC580 Counseling Observation and Practicum

 $200 resource fee for BC598 Thesis Research and Symposium

 $50 continuing education fee each semester for students who do not take at least one class during a given semester (for more information, see Active Student Status on our Policies page; limitations apply)

 $125 graduation fee for students planning to participate in the graduation ceremony ($25 if no participation)